DNA Testing Frequently Asked Questions

 Does the mother need to be tested for a paternity test?

 With paternity testing it is best to test the child, alleged father AND the mother.
-It IS still possible to determine the probability of paternity without testing the mother, but the probability percentage of the results can be greater if they are.
+It IS still possible to determine the probability of paternity without testing the mother, but the probability percentage of the results can be greater if they are tested.

 How accurate is the testing?